-Other: Anything not covered under the previous three boxes Pending: The patent has been filed but not issued Issued: The patent has been issued by the agency Licensed: The patent has been licensed to an entity, whether earning royalties or not Povalties: Funds are coming in to you or your institution due to you
+Other: Anything not covered under the previous three boxes Pending: The patent has been filed but not issued Issued: The patent has been issued by the agency Licensed: The patent has been licensed to an entity, whether earning royalties or not Royalties: Funds are coming in to you or your institution due to your patent

-Royalties: Funds are coming in to you or your institution due to your patent

 Section 1.
-Identifying Inform ation 1.
-Given Name (First Name) Dorte Gilså 2.
-Surname (Last Name) Hansen 3.
-Date 29-January-2014 4.
-Are you the corresponding author?
-Yes 🖌 No Corresponding Author's Na Kaj Sparle Christensen me 5.
-Manuscript Title Den alment praktiserende læges rolle i f forbindelse med rehabilit ering 6.
-Manuscript Identifying Number (if you kn - low it)
+Section 1.
+Identifying Inform ation Given Name (Find Jakob Are you the corr , 2.
+Surname (La Ilhammer - 3.
+Date 24. jun.
+2015 5.
+Manuscript Title 6.
+Manuscript Identifying Number (if you know it) Section 2.
 Section 2.
-The Work Under Co onsideration for Publi ication Did you or your institution at any time recei any aspect of the submitted work (including statistical analysis, etc.)?
-Are there any relevant conflicts of intere but not limited to grants, d Section 3.
-Relevant financial activities outside the submitted work.
-Place a check in the appropriate boxes i of compensation) with entities as descri clicking the "Add +" box.
-You should rep Are there any relevant conflicts of intere bed in the instructions.
-U port relationships that we lse one line for each entity; a dd as many lines as you need by

-Section 4.
-Intellectual Property -- Patents & Copyrights

-Do you have any patents, whether planned, pending or issued, broadly relevant to the work?
-Yes V N lo 1 1 •
+The Work Under Co onsideration for Publication Did you or your institution at any time receive payment or services from a third party (government, commercial, private foundation, etc.) for any aspect of the submitted work (including but not limited to grants, data monitoring board, study design, manuscript preparation, statistical analysis, etc.)?
+Are there any relevant conflicts of interest?
+Yes X No Section 3.
+Relevant financial a activities out side the submitted work.
+Place a check in the appropriate boxes in the table to indicate whether you have financial relationships (regardless of amount of compensation) with entities as described in the instructions.
+Use one line for each entity; add as many lines as you need by clicking the "Add +" box.
+You should report relationships that were present during the 36 months prior to publication .
+Are there any relevant conflicts of interest?
+Yes X No Section 4.
+Intellectual Proper ty Patents & Copyrights Do you have any patents, whether planr ned, pending o r issued, broadly relevant to the work ?
+Yes д No

-Section 5.
-Relationships not covered above